 From an architecture point of view, there are multiples API locations, all deduced from YANG modules.
 A controller typically configures network elements (routers, switches) based on the Network Element YANG modules: typically interfaces, routing, QoS, etc.).
 Note that, in the NETCONF and RESTCONF terminologies, the controller is the client and the network elements the server, as the controller initiates the configuration session.
 Similarly, the orchestrator configures one or more controllers based on the network YANG modules APIs: typically a layer 3 VPN.
 And finally, operators can access the orchestrator north-bound interface to manage their services (based on the service delivery YANG modules).
 More details on the different YANG module types in the YANG Module Classification [RFC 8199] and the soon-to-be-published Service Modules Explained IETF draft.

 The next picture shows a YANG data module on the left and RESTCONF RPCs to edit the associated resources on the right.
-The color scheme shows how to build the RESTCONF operations from the YANG module, and we see that YANG keywords provide all the needed information.
+The color scheme shows how to build the RESTCONF GET, POST, PUT, and DELETE methods from the YANG module, and we see that YANG keywords provide all the needed information.

 The APIs for different programming language are deduced from the data models thanks to tooling.
 For example, the YANG Development Kit (YDK) offers python and C++ bindings.
 And once you deal with python or C++ APIs, whether the encoding is based on XML or JSON is completely irrelevant.